On-line Te Reo Māori Dictionary

 Future agent emphatic - māku

-Mā Tawa te tepū e whakarite.
+Mā Ari te tepū e whakarite.

-Tawa will be the one to clear the table.
+Ari will be the one to clear the table.

 Future agent emphatic - māku